BonfaceKilz/BonfaceKilz/content/post/2021-11-29-automating-group-work-using-github-actions.md

 should releases be made?** Making a release on every single push is noisy, and really not helpful.
 For this particular case, I opted to make a release based on git tagging.
-The idea is that whenever we make a some significant progress worth reviewing, we create a tag; and whenever I push that tag to the main repository, a release is made.
+The idea is that whenever we make some significant progress worth reviewing, we create a tag; and whenever I push that tag to the main repository, a release is made.
 Tags would look like: `v0.0.1-intro-wip`, `v0.0.1-intro-final`, etc.
 Naming Conventions is something we can agree on as a group later.
 The